正常

 }Embedded Applicability: High

-- The underlying implementation typically contains only a pointer and a length (or two pointers), resulting in minimal memory overhead
+- The underlying implementation typically contains only a pointer and a size (or two pointers), resulting in minimal memory overhead.

-std::initializer_listdoes not copy the underlying array; it only copies the proxy object itself, with no additional allocation overhead - The underlying array may reside in read-only memory, making it suitable for initializing ROM-able static configuration tables
+std::initializer_listdoes not copy the underlying array; it only copies the proxy object itself, incurring no additional allocation overhead. - The underlying array may reside in read-only memory, making it suitable for initializing static configuration tables stored in ROM.

 Compiler Support